Mo'ne Davis: Analysis of her broader impact

 In 2014, writing for CNN, Kelly Wallace suggested that Davis' accomplishments will affect both girls and boys, women and men.
 In Wallace's view, she will inspire girls who want to play baseball in the future.
 To support this view, Wallace cited the case of Stephanie Tuck, who, as a girl, played on a Little League team.
-Tuck, recounting the experience of Little league play, said "I was heckled by the dads: 'Get that girl off the field.'
+Tuck, recounting the experience of Little League play, said "I was heckled by the dads: 'Get that girl off the field.'
 I used to literally pray the ball would not come to me in right field, as the pressure was so intense."
 Wallace also wrote that Davis' play will remove the "specialness" of girls playing at the level of boys.
 In the future, fans will look at how good a player is, and gender will not be important.
 For men and boys, Wallace argued that Davis' performance will reduce gender biases about the roles of boys and girls.
 For example, "Throwing like a girl", according to Wallace, now has a completely different and positive meaning.
 Melissa Isaacson, writing for ABC News, expressed similar views.
 Wallace also speculated that the more attention female athletes such as Davis receive from girls, boys, men, and women, the more popular women's sports will become.
 Finally, Wallace suggested that the tremendous interest that Davis has piqued in the Little League World Series might lead to increased participation of both boys and girls in baseball, which has suffered from major league "performance-enhancing drug scandals".

+Broadcasting

+In 2019 and again in 2021, Davis briefly worked as a broadcaster for ESPN during 2019 and 2021 for a few Little League World Series games.
+Davis has also appeared on various baseball and softball broadcasts for the MLB Network, including the MLB Network Showcase: Clubhouse Edition with CC Sabathia.
+Davis was one of the announcers for the DC Grays in the summer of 2022.